nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Sorting orders: `sortorders`

-Sorts all orders based on a chosen field and ordering.
+Sorts all orders based on a chosen field and arrangement.

 Format: `sortorders f/FIELD o/ORDERING`